MicrosoftDocs/Viva/Viva/glint/setup/360-email-templates.md

 Subject: Thank you!<br>
 Date: [Date]<br>

 Thank you for completing my 360 feedback survey.
-Your feedback will help me improve my managerial skills and lead our team better.
+Your feedback helps me improve my managerial skills and lead our team better.
 [Company] values your satisfaction and growth as an employee, as well as mine.
 I will share my overall survey results with you by [date].

 [Salutation],